Michael Harris II Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- Mets pitchers combine to rank 25th in baseball in home runs given up (81 total, 1.3 per game).
+- Mets pitchers combine to give up 83 total home runs at a rate of 1.3 per game (fifth-most in the league).

-- The right-hander's most recent time out was on Thursday against the Philadelphia Phillies, when he tossed seven innings, surrendering one earned run while allowing five hits.
+- The righty last pitched on Friday against the Toronto Blue Jays, when he went six innings, allowing one earned run while giving up five hits.

-- The 38-year-old has put up a 3.21 ERA and 9.1 strikeouts per nine innings in nine games this season, while giving up a batting average of .220 to opposing hitters.
+- The 40-year-old has put up an ERA of 4.25, with 7.5 strikeouts per nine innings, in six games this season.
+Opponents are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.